 Stockholm is a grand city, and was a recent stop on our European travels.
 It's absolutely exquisite in its beauty.
 But make no mistake about it—for all of the lovely buildings, palaces, and parks, Stockholm's soul is the water that surrounds the city.

 In addition to the archipeligo boat tour, our 4 days in Stockholm were filled with fun activities.
 Highlights included a tour of the Vasa Museum, which houses a huge 17th century boat that was raised from the bottom of the sea in the 1950s.
 It's considered the world's most well-preserved ship of its age.
 Junibacken, a children's museum/playhouse based on the story of Pipi Longstocking, was a fun few hours for the kids.
 We followed that with a visit to Skansen, a collection of old buildings, animals, an aquarium, and working farms.
 We saw an amazing glass-blowing demonstration here and some great views of the city.
 Maya, who had been studying vikings recently in school, enjoyed seeing one of the over 2500 rune stones left by vikings as memorials to a friend or family member.
-A short walking tour of Stockholm's old city cemented why the city is so wonderful.
-Winding, narrow streets lined with shops (including plenty of gelato stands) took us back in time to old Scandinavia, when tourists came onshore only on sailing ships, perhaps to trade or conduct other business.

 The general cleanliness, friendliness, bright sunshine, and general Scandanavian hospitality made Stockholm, Sweden a wonderful place for us to spend a 4-day weekend.